qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 Refer back to the introductory exercise in the previous section for instructions on how to add vector layers.

-* Load the "places" dataset into your map following the same method.
+Load the data sets into your map following the same method:

+* "places"
+* "water"
+* "rivers"
+* "buildings"

 :ref:`Check your results <vector-load-shapefiles-1>`